ice09/eip712-invoice-signing-frontend/README.md

 # Setup

+* Clone this repo or download ZIP
-* Serve files locally using a web server, a simple way to do this is running `python -m SimpleHTTPServer 8000` in the root directory
+* Serve files locally using a web server, eg. by running `python -m SimpleHTTPServer 8000` in the root directory
-* Make sure MetaMask is installed and the correct account for signing is chosen
+* Make sure MetaMask is installed and the correct account for signing is selected

 # Usage